JonatasAmaral/terminal_boardgame/solving-steps.md

 ◻ place a character in there

-➡ put an obstacle too
+◻ put an obstacle too

+➡ the dog must had poop somewhere

 ◻ allow player to move the character